kristinemlarson/gnssrefl/README.md

 ### 1. News <a name="news"></a>

+Please note: <code>rinex2snr</code> and <code>download_rinex</code> have been substantially changed.
+Please let me know if I broke anything.

+Command line inputs which previously required True also now work with T and true.

+You can now gzip your snr files (in addition to xz compression).

+I recently bought a new apple laptop - with the new chip.
+You need both gfzrnx and crxrnx for gnssrefl to work.
+If you are using an existing docker, you should be fine.
+But if you want to do this from a python install, you will need to:

+- compile the crxrnx source code and store in $EXE as <code>CRX2RNX</code>.
+- download and install the executable provided by GFZ (you need to sign up as a non-profit user).
+It needs to be stored in $EXE as <code>gfzrnx</code>.

 **New utility for subdaily analysis:** [invsnr](https://github.com/kristinemlarson/gnssrefl/blob/master/README_invsnr.md) This is currently only available for the command line version on github.

 A new UNR database has been created/updated - it can be used to provide precise lat/long/ht a priori coordinates